gemini64/a1-llm/analysis_tasks/italian_analysis_tasks.md

 ```
 {input}
 ```
-Extract and analyze any number contained, indipendently from its function within the source text.
+Extract and analyze EVERY number contained.
+The specific pos tag associated is unimportant, every word that coincides with a number, either cardinal or numeral, should be listed and analyzed.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json